Primary Navigation Mobile

 Michelin's answer to the snow chains market is in the form of the Extreme Grip with Automatic Tensioners.
 These are in the higher end of the range for what Michelin offer, and are suitable for SUV and 4x4 vehicles as well as some more conventional cars.

-They're designed for intensive use, which will probably come handy, should you need to make a trip to the Alps this winter.
+They're designed for intensive use, which will probably come in handy should you need to make a trip to the Alps this winter.
 For context, some of the other Michelin options are designed for either casual or regular use.
 There's also a light on each tensioning unit, meaning the visibility of your car will be increased during the night.
 Handy when other road users need to see exactly where your wheels are positioned.

 Pros